Angel-Leon15/Stock-Analysis-and-Prediction/README.md

 ## Contributing

+## 🤝 Contributing
 Contributions are welcome!

-These are areas I'm looking to imporve and add:
+Here are some areas where improvements and new features would be especially helpful:
-- Add more advanced machine learning models (LSTMs, XGBoost).
+- **Machine Learning Models**: Add more advanced models (e.g., LSTMs, XGBoost).
-- Include more financial indicators (MACD, RSI, Bollinger Bands).
+- **Financial Indicators**: Implement technical indicators like MACD, RSI, Bollinger Bands.
-- Integrate sentiment analysis from news or social media.
+- **Sentiment Analysis**: Integrate sentiment data from news articles or social media.
-- Build a simple web dashboard for visualizati
+- **Visualization**: Build a simple web dashboard to make the tool more interactive.

+If you’d like to contribute, feel free to fork the repo, create a feature branch, and submit a pull request.
+Even small improvements (like fixing typos or cleaning up code) are valuable!

 ## License